CiscoDevNet/terraform-provider-catalystcenter/docs/resources/wireless_profile_site_tag.md

 page_title: "catalystcenter_wireless_profile_site_tag Resource - terraform-provider-catalystcenter"
 subcategory: "Wireless"
 description: |-
   This resource manages Site Tags associated with a Wireless Profile in Cisco Catalyst Center.
 Site Tags cannot be created at the Global site - they must be created at Area, Building, or Floor level.
 Before creating a site tag, the Wireless Profile must first be assigned to the site using the catalystcenter_network_profile_for_sites_assignments resource.
+Resource refresh ignores extra site_ids that Catalyst Center 3.2.3+ returns for descendant sites of an assigned parent. terraform import and the data source still return the full GET list; if configuration lists only parent sites, the first plan after import updates the tag back to that set.
+GET does not distinguish inherited children from extra sites assigned out of band (GUI/API), so those extras are also ignored on refresh until they appear in configuration or an update is otherwise applied.
 ---

 # catalystcenter_wireless_profile_site_tag (Resource)

 This resource manages Site Tags associated with a Wireless Profile in Cisco Catalyst Center.
 Site Tags cannot be created at the Global site - they must be created at Area, Building, or Floor level.
 Before creating a site tag, the Wireless Profile must first be assigned to the site using the `catalystcenter_network_profile_for_sites_assignments` resource.
+Resource refresh ignores extra `site_ids` that Catalyst Center 3.2.3+ returns for descendant sites of an assigned parent. `terraform import` and the data source still return the full GET list; if configuration lists only parent sites, the first plan after import updates the tag back to that set.
+GET does not distinguish inherited children from extra sites assigned out of band (GUI/API), so those extras are also ignored on refresh until they appear in configuration or an update is otherwise applied.

 ## Example Usage